 A variety of different homework will be issued, including data response questions, essays, newspaper research, reading articles and watching television programmes.

-Business and Economics combines well with many subjects, particularly with subjects with a similar emphasis on analysis and evaluation from humanities based subjects to science based subjects.
+Business combines well with many subjects, particularly with subjects with a similar emphasis on analysis and evaluation from humanities based subjects to science based subjects.

-Opportunities are endless for Business and Economics pupils; all pupils will work in a business at some stage in their lives, making it a relevant and useful subject.
+Opportunities are endless for Business pupils; all pupils will work in a business at some stage in their lives, making it a relevant and useful subject.

 It is essential that pupils are exposed to real businesses, in order for them to be able to put their knowledge into context.
 A variety of external visits are organised from Year 10 to Year 13.